ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring comedy's unique power to reveal truth
+   - Exploring why satire bypasses resistance
    - Finding the satirical angle
    - Making it relatable and timeless